microchip-pic-avr-examples/attiny3217-qt8-touch-surface-example-studio/README.md

 ## Summary

-This example has illustrated how to use the ATtiny3217 XPRO with QT8 surface Extension board.
+This example has illustrated how to use the ATtiny3217 XPRO with QT8 surface extension board.